kiki-lee/skillmap/unit2.md

 ### lab-02-02-part-2

-* name: Lab 2.2 Part 2 How many items?
+* name: Lab 2.2 Part 2 - How Many Items?
 * description: Use a variable to keep track of the number of sprites on the screen.
 * type: tutorial
 * url: /courses/csintro/blocks/unit-2/lab0202-part2